-The famous Tewkesbury Mop Fair is held on the 9 and 10 October.
-The Fair dates falling on a Monday and Tuesday this year.
+Presented by James Danter, the Mop Fair is held on the 9 and 10 October, falling on a Tuesday and Wednesday this year.

 “Gloucestershires Biggest and Best Street Fair”